elixirscript/elixirscript/GettingStarted.md

 ### Macros
 Macros must be defined in either a `.ex` or `.exs` file.
-These will be loaded at compile time and whenever an import or require expression is found, if the module specified is loaded, it will use it to expand macros within the lexical scope
+These will be loaded at compile time and whenever an import or require expression is found, if the module specified is loaded, it will use it to expand macros within the lexical scope.

 ### Appendix

 #### Using JavaScript Modules

-You can use `alias`, `import`, and `require` as you would in Elixir (sans macros).
+You can use `alias`, `import`, and `require` as you would in Elixir.

 For JavaScript modules, use `JS.import`